Sunday, January 19, 2020

 … God, who dost govern all things in heaven and earth; Mercifully hear the supplications of thy people, and grant us thy peace all the days of our life …

 In the Collect, first we acknowledge God’s place in the universe, that is He is the ultimate ruler of all things.
 Thus, the civil authorities of each country, state, county and locality govern with His Authority, so long as they do His Will, whether they be Christian or not.
 It is His Authority that is the source their powers and not their own determination.
 They do not have the power to grant themselves the power that God grants them.
 And also this power that God gives is not to be abused for self profit or their own means, but to better the country and the people within it.
 Our Constitution, which serves as the skeleton or foundation of all our laws gets its authority from the Declaration of Independence.
 Where, pray tell, does the Declaration of Independence get its authority?
 From our Creator.
 Acknowledged right there in plain English.
 It needs no explanation, merely a grade school reading ability!
 We go on to ask God to listen to us and give us His peace in our hearts.
 God is perfect.
 His hearing is perfect.
-It is not His hearing that is in need of help.
-It is our hearing.
+It is not His hearing that is in need of help; it is ours.
 He hears us clearly when we pray; God always hears us when we call Him.
-This Collect is really to remind us that when we pray to Him, we need to listen to Him.
+What we learn from this Collect is that when we pray to Him, we need to listen to Him.
+We need to establish two-way communication.
+In order to act upon His Word, we need to first listen to what He tells us and understand what He is telling us.
 It is our hearing which is need of help, not His and the help we need can only come from Him!
-Too often we ask Him what to do; when He tells us what He wants us to do, it is not what we want, so we don’t hear.
-After all, there are none so deaf as those who will not hear.
-So, the question is not, Does God hear our supplication?
+The question is not, Does God hear our supplications?
 Rather the question is, Do we hear His answer and abide by it?
 Do we listen when His answer is not what we want, but what we need?
 He always answers, but do we always listen?
-We need to be always listening when He responds back and then act upon what He responds with.
+We need to always be listening when He responds back and then act upon what He responds with.

 To truly follow Him, we need to truly listen and take His Guidance to heart.
 Without following His Guidance we cannot truly say that we are His Followers.
 We need to listen to His Guidance and then act upon it.
-The key word being act.
-We need His Guidance to stop the evilness which lies within ourselves and to control it, to mitigate it, so that we can do good things for Him.
-Without His Guidance, we cannot hope to withstand the evilness that lies wthin us.
+The key word being ACT.
+We need His Guidance to transform ourselves from evil to good..
+Without His Guidance, we cannot hope to be transformed to be good to serve Him.
 His Guidance comes in the form of the Holy Ghost.
 Without His Guidance, we cannot ever hope to be good and righteous.
 To do that, we must open our hearts and minds; and let Him in.
 He will not force His way in.
 It takes action on our part to let Him in.
 If we open our hearts and minds, then we will hear Him.
 Will we let him in to our hearts for this to happen?
 It has to start with us letting Him in, and then we will hear His answer loud and clear.
 That is why the Holy Ghost is here, to help us and guide us upon the rocky narrow and uphill path towards heaven.
 He is there, always there, we merely need to let Him in!
 Without Him, Scripture is so much foolishness, with His Insight, it is perfectly clear.

-Paul reminds us each of us have our individual talents and we must work together with each of our individual talents to help the Church further its cause.
-For the church, or any organization for that matter, to succeed, we must do what needs to be done, working hard, honestly, cheerfully, looking for no public praise, being kind to all.
-Everybody needs to utilize their talents according to the needs of the church, not somebody else’s talents, but their talents.
+In the Epistle Paul reminds us that each of us have of individual talents that are important help the Church further its cause.
+And that it is equally important that we all work together.
+To work together in the church, each of us need to utilize our unique talents according to the needs of the church, not somebody else’s talents, but their talents.
 Each and every one of us has a talent of some sort, be it musical, talking (being good with communication), sweeping, taking out the trash, there is no end to the need.
 Almost anything else can be used for His Glory, to further His Work, His Goals, is a talent.
 Each and everyone has a unique talent and or gift that can be used to further His Will on Earth.
 Sometimes, we fail to remember for the team to be successful, each person needs to do the job they do best to the best of their ability; not necessarily the one they like best the way they want to do it at the pace they enjoy.
-It is not good enough to just say you are doing your best when you are actually not doing your best, but go full best ahead as it were!
-The reward of a job well done in and of itself should be sufficient.
-And knowing you did your best is what really counts, not just getting recognition from others, but the satisfaction in your heart of knowing that with God’s Help you accomplished a large task, is one of the best feelings in the world.
+In the end, knowing you that did your best is what really counts, not just getting recognition from others, but the satisfaction in your heart of knowing that with God’s Help you accomplished a large task, is one of the best feelings in the world.
+This feeling can exist whether you did a great job working at church or in the office.
+The same principle applies throughout life.
+That the satisfaction of a job well done for God be it in the office or work is more gratifying than any compliments or money.
 It does not matter to God who gets the credit, what matters to Him is we get the job done and to do it right!
-In the end it shouldn’t matter who did which job, as long as it is done right for God, that is all that matters.
-The satisfaction of a job well done is one of the best prizes we can ever receive.

-At the same time, though we should not look for praise for our own work (though we may appreciate it, we should not dwell on it too long, lest we have to start shopping for size fourteen hats for our swollen heads!), we should look for reasons to praise and encourage others.
+On the other hand we should not look for praise for our own work (though we may appreciate it, we should not dwell on it too long, lest we have to start shopping for size fourteen hats for our swollen heads!)
+However, we should look for reasons to praise and encourage others.
+This is a way we can assist other Christians in their development and help them along the narrow uphill trail.
 We need to recognize hard work, sacrifice, thoughtfulness and talent in others, remark on it and praise the use thereof!
-That which is rewarded most is that which grows best.
-Reward the good, so that we may reap the goodness of our works!
-That is how we can encourage other fellow Christians and our other friends to grow and learn, by the encouragement.
-This encouragement will help sprout the seed for more of the good work around us to continue to flourish.
+That which is rewarded most is that which grows.
+And this is how we can encourage our fellow Christians and our other friends to grow and learn, by the encouragement.
+This encouragement will help sprout the seed for more of the good work around us to flourish.